 The College of Engineering at CMU values excellence, innovation, being genuine, diversity, respect for others, integrity, trusting, and being trustworthy.
 Within the context of your experiences, how would you contribute to these values within our community?

-As a student of computer science, when witnessing the generative AI, such as ChatGPT, revolutionize the world splendidly, I was so proud of the scientists who realized the goal of making technology facilitate human life.
-Yet, I also worried about the technical ethical challenges that we faced.
+As a student of computer science, when witnessing the generative AI revolutionize the world splendidly, I started to worry about the technical ethical challenges that we faced.

-The direct dilemma for students like me was the role AI plays in completing academic work.
-Integrity and trustworthiness stem from my daily academic life as I set strict standards for myself.
+The direct dilemma isthe role AI plays in completing academic work.
 Instead of relying on an AI-powered IDE to generate code for assignments and draft paperwork, I disciplined myself and integrated them into my learning process consciously.
-I only utilized AI to explain complex concepts or develop methods for those example functions that are difficult to find, ensuring that my work reflects my own understanding and thought process.

-The boundary of the use of AI is not only suited for me, but also applied to my work as a teaching assistant.
-After observing that the improper use of AI could increase communication costs among team members and even lead to an uneven distribution of tasks, I guided them to treat AI as a learning aid, rather than a shortcut that would relieve them of burdensome work.
+The boundary of the use of AI is not only suited for me, but also applied to my work as a teaching assistant by guiding them to treat AI as a learning aid, rather than a shortcut that would relieve them of burdensome work.
 As for me, integrity is not merely an individual matter of honesty; it is also about cultivating a learning environment that is fair, transparent, and trustworthy through the implementation of systems and practices.

-My perspective on tech ethical issues in AI extends beyond academic integrity to encompass diversity and respect, as reflected in my thoughts on unbiased AI.
-During the LH Intelligent Interactive Systems course, I investigated the sources of AI bias, its social impact, and ways to promote the democratization of AI in my research paper, entitled "Fairness and Bias in Artificial Intelligence."
-It became evident that respect should be considered as more than just an interpersonal sentiment; rather, it encompasses a responsibility to mitigate instances of injustice within technical practices.
+My perspective on tech ethical issues in AI extends beyond academic integrity to encompass diversity and respect.
+During the LH Intelligent Interactive Systems course, I investigated the sources of AI bias, its social impact, and ways to promote the democratization of AI in my research paper.

-Considering that most methods to mitigate bias focus on dataset preprocessing and result postprocessing, which are essentially engineering problems, I, as a promising engineer, aspire to contribute my strengths.
-For this reason, I believe that Carnegie Mellon University is my ideal choice, as the value of the College of Engineering aligns perfectly with my social values.
-Upon my enrollment at Carnegie Mellon University, I aim to further accumulate relevant experience and explore more systematic solutions.
-I will adhere to academic integrity by minimizing unnecessary bias and injustice throughout the data selection and experimental methods process, as well as in result presentation, to maintain transparency and reproducibility.
-In addition, I will focus on promoting a more equitable, democratic, and mutually respectful learning and research environment and community.
-Apart from taking in-depth thinking of the best solution for AI in the loop to optimize the student AI usage guidelines I drafted during my TA period, I plan to further develop these specifications into a set of practical AI teaching and collaboration applications.
-With the support of technology, I can reduce communication costs and improve the transparency and fairness of teamwork.
+Considering that most methods to mitigate bias focus on dataset preprocessing and result postprocessing, which are essentially engineering problems, I aspire to contribute my strengths.
+Upon my enrollment at CMU, apart from taking in-depth thinking of the best solution for AI in the loop to optimize the student AI usage guidelines I drafted during my TA period, I plan to further develop these specifications into a set of practical AI teaching and collaboration applications.
+Therefore, I can reduce communication costs and improve the transparency and fairness of teamwork.
 Consequently, this contributes to the optimization of fairness and the learning experience in the future.
-In this approach, I can spread and flourish the CMU’s values, making it generate a bigger impact on human beings.
+Thus, I can spread and flourish the CMU’s values.